 Anything that casts a shadow on your solar panels stands between you and free electricity.
-Be that nearby trees or buildings, these can reduce the production of your system.
-If possible, shade should be avoided, either by finding a sunnier spot to install the panels or removing the source of shade (if possible).
+If possible, shade should be avoided, either by finding a sunnier spot to install the panels or removing the source of shade.

 Depending on the terrain surrounding your building, shade can also come from nearby hills, mountains, or plateaus.
 This is known as horizon shade.
 For example, if you live at the foot of a mountain, the sun will dip below the mountain/horizon far earlier in the day than if you live in a very flat area.
 This reduces the hours of the day your solar system is exposed to sunlight.

-In most areas of the country, it rains frequently enough to keep the dust and dirt from accumulating heavily enough to have a huge impact on the system.
-However, the dryer and dustier the climate is, the more likely it is that soiling will have a measurable impact on your system.
+In most areas of the country, it rains frequently enough to keep dust and dirt from accumulating heavily and having a significant impact on the system.
+However dryer, dustier climates are more likely to have soiling create a measurable impact on your system.

-While the impact is small, it’s still a factor that should be taken into account to get the most accurate solar production estimate.
+While the impact is small, it’s still a factor that should be considered to get the most accurate solar production estimate.

-When it snows, flakes can accumulate on your panels, block the sunlight, and inhibit your solar system’s production.
-Solar panels are designed to allow for snow to quickly melt and slide off the panels, shortening the time they stay covered.
+When it snows, accumulation can block the sunlight and inhibit your solar system’s production.
+Solar panels allow for snow to quickly melt and slide off the panels, shortening the time they stay covered.